PENEX: AdaBoost-Inspired Neural Network Regularization: Introduction

 Regularization techniques improve generalization, typically at the cost of reduced in-sample performance~\citep{bengio2017deep}.
 There exists a variety of regularizers such as $\ell_2$ regularization~\citep{tikhonov1943stability, foster1961application}, early stopping~(e.g.,~\citet{bishop1995regularization}), RKHS norm penalization (e.g.,~\citet{SchSmo02}), adversarial training~\citep{szegedy2013intriguing}, dropout~\citep{srivastava2014dropout} and entropy regularization~\citep{meister2020generalized}.

 A seemingly unrelated branch of literature to regularization is boosting~\citep{schapire1990strength}: The method of generating a \textit{strong learner} by sequentially fitting \textit{weak learners}.
 A weak learner can be thought of as an inaccurate ``rule-of-thumb'' that barely does better than random guessing.
 A prime example of a weak learner is a single-split decision tree (``decision stump''), which classifies based on a single attribute split (e.g.,~\citet[p.~362]{hastie2017elements}; left part of~\cref{fig:main_visualization}).
 The goal of boosting is to train weak learners in order to gradually refine the predictions arising from a linear combination over all weak learners that have been fit so far (resulting in a single, strong learner).
 One of the best-known boosting algorithms for classification is AdaBoost~\citep{freund1995desicion}, which has been called the ``best off-the-shelf classifier in the world'' by Leo Breiman~\citep{friedman2000additive}.
 Although originally derived from the probably approximately correct learning framework~\citep{valiant1984theory},~\citet{breiman1999prediction} famously gave AdaBoost an interpretation in the language of empirical risk minimization~\citep{vapnik2013nature} by showing that AdaBoost minimizes an exponential loss function.
 This loss has been criticized for its lack of robustness with respect to outliers and misclassified data points~\citep[p.~662]{bishop2006pattern}.
 Counterintuitively, empirical studies have demonstrated that AdaBoost resists ``overfitting'' in practice as the number of weak learners increases~\citep{drucker1995boosting, breiman1996arcing, friedman2000additive}, thereby seemingly defying the Occam's razor principle by which simpler models should be favored over complex ones~(e.g.,~\citet[p.
 343]{mackay2003information}).
-To resolve the paradox, various authors have developed theoretical arguments, \revised{most of them based on margin maximization~\citep{bartlett1998boosting, ratsch2001soft, rosset2003margin, grove1998boosting, onoda1998asymptotic, rosset2004boosting}:\footnote{Though alternative theories based on bias-variance theory \citep{breiman1996arcing, breiman1996bias, bauer1999empirical} and self-averaging properties~\citep{wyner2017explaining} exist.} The margin is the minimum distance of a data point to any decision boundary.
-Due to the large penalty on miss-classifications, this margin is maximized and thus, the model concentrates more on hard-to-learn examples, which play a similar role to support vectors~\citep{cortes1995support}.
-This principle is demonstrated in~\cref{fig:margins}.
-Maximizing the margin for many training data points, in turn, guarantees good generalization~(e.g.,~\citet{bartlett1998boosting}).}
+To resolve the paradox, various authors have developed theoretical arguments, \revised{most of them based on margin properties~\citep{bartlett1998boosting, ratsch2001soft, rosset2003margin, grove1998boosting, onoda1998asymptotic, rosset2004boosting}:\footnote{Though alternative theories based on bias-variance theory~\citep{breiman1996arcing, breiman1996bias, bauer1999empirical} and self-averaging properties~\citep{wyner2017explaining} exist.} The margin is the minimum distance of a data point to any decision boundary.
+Due to the large penalty on miss-classifications, the model concentrates more on hard-to-learn examples, which play a similar role to support vectors~(\citet{cortes1995support},~\cref{fig:margins}).
+Thus, the tail of the margin distribution is minimized.
+A light tail of the margin distribution, in turn, guarantees good generalization~\citep[Thm.
+9.2]{mohri2018foundations}.}